openframeworks/ofSite/_documentation/utils/ofLog_functions.markdown

 _description: _

 Sets the logging level for a particular "module".
-A module is a string that is added to the beginning of the log line and can be used to separate logging messages by setting an independent log level for **this module only**.
+A module is a string that is added to the beginning of the log line and can be used to separate logging messages by setting an independent log level for **that module only**.
 This module-specific log level has no effect on other modules.

 For instance, let's say you have an object called "Hello".
-If you set the log level for "Hello" to OF_LOG_ERROR, no messages to "Hello" with a level below OF_LOG_ERROR will print.
+If you set the log level for "Hello" to `OF_LOG_ERROR`, no messages to "Hello" with a level below `OF_LOG_ERROR` will print.
 However, this has no effect on regular logging messages:

 ~~~~{.cpp}

 // "Hello" starts at log level notice

 // log to the "Hello" module